cyberrumor/ammo/README.md

 >
 > - Advertisements.
 > - Auto-updates.
-> - Account-required-before-use fuckery.
-> - EULAs or other contracts with Satan.
+> - EULAs and contracts with Satan.
-> - Uncensored BDSM hentai.
+> - In-app news feeds with uncensored BDSM hentai.
 > - GUIs (and other bloat).

-Ammo is a mod manager specifically designed to be bullshit-free.
-This revolutionary approach required a _prodigious_ amount of IQ [^1].
+Ammo is a CLI mod manager specifically designed to be bullshit-free.
+This revolutionary approach required a _prodigious_ amount of IQ (defined as _around 100 IQ_).

 Under the hood, ammo works by installing symlinks in your game directory which point at your mod files.
-This is 100% guaranteed to be marginally better than nothing [^2].
+This is 100% guaranteed to be marginally better than nothing [^1].

-[^1]: Exactly 100 IQ.
-[^2]: Except in countries where it is banned.
+[^1]: Except in countries where it is banned.

 ## Supported Games